What to sell online: How to find the best DropShipping products

-What do you mean by multichannel DropShipping?
+What is multichannel DropShipping?

 It’s very simple really – multichannel DropShipping is simply DropShipping where the seller is selling products on multiple sales channels.
-That might be a combination of a Shopify website, Amazon and eBay, or it might be on eBay, Groupon and Wayfair, as well as a few local marketplaces worldwide.
+That might be a combination of a Shopify website, Amazon and eBay, or it might be on eBay, Wish and Wayfair, as well as a few local marketplaces worldwide.

 Some DropShipping platforms don’t make it easy to sell on multiple sales channels, and will restrict you to one sales channel, such as selling on a Shopify website – or make it difficult for you to sell on those other sales channels.
 So when you’re choosing your DropShipping platform, be sure to do extensive testing and make sure you can sell where you want to be able to sell.

 Your own website is a logical place to start selling your items.
 Since – unlike on marketplaces – you won’t pay listings fees or commission when you sell on your website, your costs are significantly lower.
 Shopify is an easy way to set up your own eCommerce website, but it doesn’t afford quite the same amount of flexibility as other website builders.
-If you’re looking to create a really unique eCommerce website, then you’re likely to want to head for WooCommerce or Magento.
+If you’re looking to create a really unique eCommerce website, then you’re likely to want to head for BigCommerce or WooCommerce.
 These aren’t the only solutions though, so if you’re thinking about setting up your own website, check out our post about DropShipping on Shopify.
 As part of that post we looked at some of the alternatives for creating your website, and there’s a lot of options, with a lot of different price implications.

 Of course, if you’re thinking about selling internationally, you’ll have probably already thought that you will be able to sell on Amazon and eBay, through their worldwide marketplaces.
 That’s perfect to start with, but what about the countries that Amazon and eBay don’t make the most sales?
 Adding local marketplaces to your DropShipping setup might not make you your fortune, but some are free to list on and you only pay commission on each sale.
 That means as long as your supplier can fulfil those overseas orders and shipping costs aren’t prohibitively expensive, then it’s a risk-free way to make additional sales.